Clinical Trials Allow Patients to Try Novel Therapeutics

 Therapeutic Opportunities for Patients

 We strive to provide compassionate and state-of-the-art clinical care for each of our patients.
-Clinical trials bringing novel therapeutics to patients are conducted through John Wayne Cancer Institute and patients are treated in our clinics at Pacific Neuroscience Institute located at Providence Saint John’s Health Center.
+Clinical trials bringing novel therapeutics to patients are conducted through Saint John’s Cancer Institute and patients are treated in our clinics at Pacific Neuroscience Institute located at Providence Saint John’s Health Center.

 We provide innovative clinical trials for patients including those with primary brain tumors like glioblastoma (GBM), as well as patients with cancers that have metastasized to the brain from primary cancers such as breast, lung, and skin.
 In addition, studies and trials are available for other areas such as pituitary disorders, quality of life research for patients & caregivers, as well as stem cell protocols for stroke and traumatic brain injury (TBI).